Prenatal Yoga & Birth Prep Class

 • Making Room for Baby & Mom in Pregnancy and Birth

-Our modern world and all it’s a convenience hinder our body when it prepares for childbirth.
+Our modern world and all its convenience hinder our body when it prepares for childbirth.
 Learn how to work with your pelvis and baby.
 Open up and create space in your body to help relieve pressure, aches and pains.
 Jenel, the instructor, will share a variety of techniques & wise woman knowledge will be shared with you.